Overview

 Creating Time-Based Execution Criteria

-- Check the Use time-based execution checkbox to reveal the relevant settings.
+- Click the Use time-based execution checkbox to reveal the relevant settings.

-- Define the Object which contains the records the rule will be run for.
-When defining the object, use its API Name, not its label.
+- In the Object field, enter the API Name of the object that contains the records the rule will run for.
+Use the object's API Name, not its label.

-- Set the Execute based on field to either Days before the target field’s date or Days after the target field’s date.
+- Using the Execute based on field, select either Days before the target field's date or Days after the target field's date.

 - User Resources for time-based rules reference the Owner of the Rule Criteria record.